Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Two sequential photon losses

 where

 Note that

 where

-are the unified quantum efficiency and the correponding effective noise, compare with Eq.\,\eqref{L(a)}.
-Note also that $\hat{\mathcal{D}}_{\rm loss}$ is a unitary operator acting only in the first losses mode subspace and therefore vanishes when calculating the output state of the signal mose:
+are the unified quantum efficiency and the corresponding effective noise; compare with Eq.~\eqref{L(a)}.
+Note also that $\hat{\mathcal{D}}_{\rm loss}$ is a unitary operator acting only in the first losses mode subspace and therefore vanishes when calculating the output state of the signal mode: